-The Essential Security Risk Assessment Checklist to Improve Your Online Protection
+The Major Security Risk Assessment Checklist For Your Online Protection

 Does your protection include these basic and must-have security measures?

 It’s great that you’re on this blog, reading about cyber security and what you can do to improve your protection from hacker attacks.
 And we also know you’re probably incredibly busy, as everyone else is, and have little to no time to apply all the good advice you read.

 This is why we thought you could use a starting point, a guide you can use to do a personal security risk assessment, so you can then take the necessary actions to improve your protection from cyber attacks.